Information for Parents

 New students will move in on Friday, Aug.
 24, 2018.
-You can check out the move in day schedule and tips here.
+You can find out more about New Student Orientiation, including move in, by following this link.
 More information regarding move in and roommates will be mailed to students in July.

 Viterbo University is committed to providing a safe and healthy learning environment free of illicit drugs and the unlawful use or abuse of alcohol.
 We recognize that the use or consumption of alcohol, tobacco, and other drugs can adversely impact academic achievement, personal development, health and safety.
 Individuals who violate university policy, local, state or federal regulations are subject to arrest and/or disciplinary sanctions including, but not limited to, required assessment, treatment, restrictions or expulsion.

 The student health services office is located in the Student Development Center.
 Health services is staffed by a full-time registered nurse who is here to provide your student with the best possible care.